BraedenCu/cpsc223/hw5/README.md

 Your pirate crew is planning a voyage to hunt for treasures around the seven seas.
 To do so, they need to keep track of islands they must stop at to seek clues and maps along their hunt, including whether their ship can dock at the island or if they will have to anchor offshore.
 Your captain has also given the requirement that should plans change, islands must be easily added and removed from the list during the planning process.
-Your "treasure map" is given to you in a file named `glx.txt` that contains the names of all planned stops and whether they have a berth for your ship (Y/N).
+Your "treasure map" is given to you in a file named `caribbean.txt` that contains the names of all planned stops and whether they have a berth for your ship (Y/N).
 In the end, you will need to neatly print the islands in order (as on a map).

 ## Objectives